yuvalhef/gym-deepline/README.md

 Extensive description of the framework is available in the Thesis_Yuval.pdf file.

 ## Installation
+After cloning the repository, do the following:
 ```bash
 cd gym-deepline
 pip install -e .
 ```

 ## Instructions
-DeepLine's environment is implemented as an OpenAI-Gym's environmnet, and can be called by:
+DeepLine's environment is implemented as an [OpenAI-Gym](https://gym.openai.com/) environmnet, and can be called by:
 ```python
 import gym
 import gym-deepline